Romuald Szeremietiew: Political activity

 His first political activities were at students protests, which were cracked down upon by the MO.
 From 1966 to 1970 he was a member of the Alliance of Democrats.
 From 1973 to 1976 he was a member of Bolesław Piasecki's Stowarzyszenie "Pax" which had good relations with the government, but at the same time he was secretly part of the conspiratory, anti-communist Ruch Movement.

 In 1976 he was one of the founders of ROPCiO, the Movement of Defence of Human and Civil Rights, alongside Leszek Moczulski.
 After the fragmentation of the group due to internal fighting, Leszek Moczulski founded the Confederation of Independent Poland (KPN), of which Szeremietiew was a founding member and leading figure.
 Due to his pro-independence activities he was arrested by the communist government in 1981 but was released in 1984.

-In 1985 he decided to leave the KPN after internal fights started to arise and he created his own Polish Independent Party - New Right.
+In 1985 he decided to leave the KPN after internal fights started to arise and he created his own Polish Independent Party – New Right.

 In 1992 he was nominated Vice-minister of National Defense in the cabinet of Jan Olszewski.
 He took over the role of Minister of Defense after Jan Parys' resignation.
 During that time he was a co-founder of the Ruch dla Rzeczypospolitej, the "Movement for the Commonwealth" founded by the then-Premier Olszewski.
-It dissolved in 1999.
+In the same year Szeremietiew was elected leader of the party, which Olszewski did not accept.
+As a result the party fractured.

 From 1997 to 2001 he was Member of Parliament in the Sejm under the Solidarity Electoral Action.
 Under the government of Jerzy Buzek he again served as Vice-minister of National Defense with the intention of creating the Territorial Defence Forces, but was dismissed from the government as a result of false allegations of corruption against him by two Polish journalists of the "Rzeczpospolita", Anna Marszałek and Bertold Kittel, which had a history of slandering politicians.

 A court case was opened in 2005.
 On the 24th of October 2008 the court found him not guilty of the allegations of corruption and misusage of his post as Vice-Minister.
 In 2010 Szeremietiew was also found not guilty of the allegations of revealing state secrets.
 The slandering journalists never apologized to Szeremietiew.

 In November 2014 he became head of the Buro of Defensive Initiatives of the National Defence University of Warsaw.
 He was appointed to that position by the Minister of National Defense Tomasz Siemoniak.
 He was also in the administration of the Foundation of Veterans of the Special Forces organization GROM.

-In September 2015 he joined the Poland Together - United Right Party in Poland.
+In September 2015 he joined the Poland Together – United Right Party in Poland.
 In June 2021 he switched to the Republican Party of Poland.